Abstract

 Robotic Platforms

-The generalizability of our kinematics-free planner was demonstrated across two different mobile manipulator platforms: a single-arm robot in simulation and a dual-arm robot for the hardware experiments.
+The generalizability of our kinematics-free planner was demonstrated across two different mobile manipulator platforms.

 Simulation Platform: Husky A100 base with a 6-DOF UR10 robotic arm.